psewdon1m/ComfyUI_Docker_Launcher/README.md

 - If an error occurs during the **automated installation process**, carefully **read the error message**.
 - The error log often provides clues about what went wrong.
 - You may need to:
-  - Check your **internet connection**
   - Verify that **prerequisites are installed**
   - Refer to the documentation for **Docker/WSL/NVIDIA Toolkit**

-### ❓ Need Further Assistance?
-If you have any questions or issues that aren’t covered here, feel free to reach out through the **contact channels listed below**.

 ## License & Third-Party Rights
 I do **not** claim any intellectual property rights over third-party **code, plugins, or libraries** used in this project.
 All rights and license terms from the original creators have been **fully respected and adhered to**.